 Here’s a quick video I shot to explain why I don’t Race for the Cure, buy pink products, wear a Livestrong bracelet, grow a moustache for Movember, Stand up to Cancer, and generally oppose most cancer charities.

-If you pay close attention you will see that for the first 45 seconds I am stopped at a red light.
-For the next 45 seconds I am driving and talking with my eyes on the road, a much safer situation than texting or fiddling with the radio.
-And for the remaining four minutes I am parked in a parking lot.
+If you pay close attention, you will see that for the first 45 seconds I am stopped at a red light.
+And yes, for the next 45 seconds I am driving and talking with my eyes on the road – something that every person who drives a car does, and is also a much safer situation than texting or fiddling with the radio.
+Then for the remaining 4 minutes, I am parked in a parking lot.

 If money raised is going to pharmaceutical drug research, it’s more than likely wasted.

 Because the overall cancer death rate has only improved about 5% since 1950.

 That’s a whopping 0.083% improvement per year, on average.

 If you want to really help cancer patients, put some cash money directly in their hands that they can use to pay for treatments, put food on the table, or put gas in the car.
 It will not be wasted.

 Here are a few cancer charities worthy of your support:

 I've interviewed over 60 people who've healed all types and stages of cancer.
 Check them out here.
 Or use the search bar to find survivors of specific cancer types.